About

 • Don’t have whole wheat white flour?
 Substitute half whole wheat flour and half all-purpose flour, or use all whole wheat pastry flour.

-• Want to make a gluten-free pumpkin scone recipe?
+• Want to make gluten-free pumpkin scones?
 Use a 1:1 gluten-free baking flour, such as Bob’s Red Mill.
+The texture will change slightly but it’s an easy substitute.

 • Not worried about making vegan scones?
 Replace the coconut oil with unsalted butter.